awsdocs/amazon-inspector-user-guide/doc_source/inspector_getting-started.md

 ## Advanced Setup<a name="inspector_custom-assessment"></a>

-The following procedure shows you how to complete the advanced Amazon Inspector setup wizard to choose specific Amazon EC2 instances, rules packages, and scheduling parameters to include in an assessment target and template\.
+The following procedure shows you how to complete the advanced Amazon Inspector setup guide to choose specific Amazon EC2 instances, rules packages, and scheduling parameters to include in an assessment target and template\.

 1. On the **Welcome** page, choose **Advanced setup**\.